Training Dynamics Impact Post-Training Quantization Robustness

-\looseness -1 The effect of training hyperparameters on quantization quality has been difficult to study, since open-weights releases typically provided only a single checkpoint~\citep{touvron2023llama}, offering no insight into training details or into the \emph{trajectory} of quantization error during training.
+While \citet{ahmadian2023intriguingpropertiesquantizationscale} showed that large activation outliers can be controlled with weight decay to improve PTQ performance, the effect of training hyperparameters on quantization quality has been difficult to study, since open-weights releases typically provided only a single checkpoint~\citep{touvron2023llama}, offering no insight into training details or into the \emph{trajectory} of quantization error during training.
 However, with the recent surge of open-source large language models (LLMs) \citep{biderman_pythia_2023, Groeneveld2023OLMo, olmo_2_2025, bakouch2025smollm3}, which vary substantially in training design and learning rate configurations, we now have access to much richer data to study this question in detail.
-Open-source model training runs document a number of hyperparameter choices, but how these choices affect quantization is only discussed as an afterthought to the primary pretraining effort.
+Open-source model training runs document a number of hyperparameter choices, but how these choices affect quantization is rarely discussed.